 It is assumed that students entering this course have already gained a broad background in the elementary concepts of physics from the study of science at lower levels of secondary school, and in particular from the study of Physics as a full year course at Stage 1.
-A grade of B or better in Stage 1 Physics is required, and it is recommended that students have a good background in Mathematical Methods as well.
-Physics is generally taken in conjunction with Stage 2 Mathematical methods.
+Students must have satisfactorily completed a full year of Stage 1 Physics, and it is recommended that students have a good background in Mathematical Methods as well.
+Physics is generally taken in conjunction with Stage 2 Mathematical Methods.